shyamshekar1992/codingtask-nextjs/README.md

 ## Project Overview

 This project is a full-stack web application built using Next.js for the frontend and MongoDB as the primary database.
-The project integrates GitHub OAuth for user authentication and incorporates advanced schema validation techniques using Yup on the frontend and Zod on the backend.
+The project integrates GitHub OAuth for user authentication and incorporates advanced schema validation techniques using Yup for validation.
 The application is styled with Tailwind CSS, ensuring a modern and responsive UI.
 Hosting is managed through AWS Amplify, and the application can be containerized and run using Docker.

 ## Key Features